omundy/learn-computers/topics-command-line.md

 ### Creating and editing files

-Let's make a new directory in our home directory.
+Let's make a new folder in our home directory to create some test files.
 Before you do the following, make sure you have a Finder or Explorer window open so you can see the effects of your work in the GUI.

 ```bash
 cd ~/ # confirm you are home